Cotton States and International Exposition: Background

 The government allocated $250,000 for the construction of a government building.
-Many states and countries such as Argentina also had their buildings.
+Many states and countries such as Argentina also had buildings.

 The Exposition was open for 100 days, beginning on September 18, 1895, and ending on December 31, 1895.
 It attracted nearly 800,000 visitors from the United States and thirteen countries.
 However, the exposition was plagued by financial issues.

 Exhibits

-Walter McElreath described the fair in his memoirs: "The railroad yards were jammed every morning with trains that brought enormous crowds.
-The streets were crowded all day long.
-Every conceivable kind of fakir bartered his wares.
-Dime museums flourished on every street...Vast stucco hotels stood on Fourteenth Street...I spent a great deal of time on the streets looking at the strange crowds—American Indians, Circassians, Hindus, Japanese, and people from every corner of the globe -- who had come as professional midway entertainers or fakirs."
+Walter McElreath described the fair in his memoirs:

 The exposition included many exhibits on Minerals and Forestry, Agriculture, Food and Accessories, Machinery and Appliances, Horticulture, Machinery, Manufacturers, Electricity, Fine Arts, Painting and Sculpture, Liberal Arts, Education, and Literature.
 About 6,000 exhibits were examined by the Award Committee.
 The Awards Committee awarded a total of 1,573 medals: 634 gold medals, 444 silver medals, and 495 bronze medals.

 In late September Charles Francis Jenkins demonstrated an early movie projector called the "Phantoscope."
 Organist and composer Fannie Morris Spencer chaired the exposition’s music committee.
 John Philip Sousa composed his famous march, "King Cotton", for the exposition and dedicated it to the people of Georgia.